 Designed for living room use, models like the Optoma UHZ65UST and BenQ V6050 are laser-powered UST projectors offering over 3000 ANSI lumens and up to 19W of sound.
 They have smart platforms too and could be just what you're looking for.

-Outdoor projectors: sound
+Outdoor cinema system: sound

 Sound needs to be a lot more than an afterthought when it comes to your garden cinema set-up.
 Fortunately, there are plenty of options ranging from the big to the already built-in.